NAlexH2/516soundmusic/notebook.md

 Table of contents are generated using a VSCode extension called "Markdown All In One."
 Very useful tool.

+# 12/3/24 and 12/4/24 - Working with Bart and solo.
+- 12/3/24
+  - Tried to figure out why the automatic was so problematic with Bart
+  - Discovered a million other things...
+    - Issues with device selection
+    - Issues with audio capturing
+    - Issues with sounddevice vs pyaudio
+      - Wound up only using sounddevice
+    - Issues with laptop microphone being absolutely awful so not able to do a lot of work on it.
+    - Issues with Automatic detection and Interactive
+  - Regarding interactive
+    - It worked when analyzing the dominate frequency, but not the right way to do this step.
+    - Need to look at the first peak and use it as the fundamental.
+With this, can then analyze and determine if it's the right choice.

+- 12/4/24
+  - Fixed many things I found issues with after speaking with Bart.
+  - Moved everything to sounddevice (soooo much easier!!!)
+  - Streams aren't a thing in the interactive anymore (awesome!)
+  - My laptop microphone is absolutely useless.
+Not going to do anymore work with it.
+    - Absolutely garbage tier microphones.
+  - Webcam mic at home is great for this though.
+    - Going to do more coding at home with it.
+  - Fixed menus
+    - Will be replacing with arguments and argparse.
+  - Got the OK from Bart to just put the automatic on pause and get the interactive working instead.
+    - For the interactive, that's a long term goal.
+Going to remove it from the options entirely.
+  - For my experience and knowledge even after going through this class, this is proving to be way harder than I expected for myself.
+  - Addressing the fundamental frequency detection though:
+    - There's ways I'm coming up with to tackle it...
+    - But...
+The worst way is to hack a function together to parse very specific ranges of the sample and averaging out those frequencies to see if they are close enough to the expected fundamental one.
+      - Very not ideal...
+    - I'm still brewing up solutions though.
+  - The overall writeup for the project will be in the [final-project/README.md](final-project/README.md)
+  - Going to suspend this work session until I get home.
+I feel like I'm really close, just need a decent mic that isn't my garbage laptops setup.

 # 12/2/24 - 2:00 PM -> 6:09 PM - Wrapping the project up today...
 I hope...
 > We'll see...
 - Found an article that can help move me forward on writing the automatic